dlfelps/dlfelps.github.io/_posts/2024-06-02-VIT-amster.md

 ![TP](/assets/images/match_on.png "TP")

 It is also informative to look at the cases where the approach failed.
 Below are the top-10 worst performing queries (largest distances between query and gallery).
-Each row contains the query image, the top result, and the correct result.
+Each row contains the query image, the top predicted result, and finally the correct result.

 ![FP](/assets/images/mismatch_on.png "FP")